 “No,” she lied.
 She had forgotten to take the Prozac, but she knew it wouldn’t have stopped working in one day—well, two days, since she’d forgotten the day before as well.
 It didn’t matter.
-She realized she wanted to be angry, and being able to identify her desire made her feel better.

 “Did you talk to the doctor about the dose?”